digital-science/dimcli/README.md

 DimCli includes a number of features that simplify working with the Dimensions API within a Jupyter notebook.

-For example, it contains a couple of Python _magic_ commands that make it super easy to hit the API from a notebook, or to explore the documentation.
+For example, it contains a couple of [magic commands](https://github.com/lambdamusic/dimcli/blob/master/dimcli/jupyter/magics.py) that make it super easy to hit the API from a notebook, or to explore the documentation.

 For more information and examples see the notebooks available in the official [Dimensions API examples repository](https://github.com/digital-science/dimensions-api-lab)